Build an Online Portfolio

 If you are a web developer or designer, it would be best for you to build a personal portfolio site from scratch, as it will most often be the first example of your capabilities that an employer sees.
 For other professionals, there are services like Squarespace or Wix.com available to help you build a portfolio website without using web programming languages.
 Much like portfolio sites, these services offer a free package with the opportunity to upgrade to a paid account with more complex features.
 They also come equipped with customizable themes for you to build upon.
 Again, keep your necessary features in mind when selecting from these services: will you need something totally customizable?
 Do you need a multi-page website?
 Ultimately, the answers to these questions will lead you to best option for you.

 Rome wasn't built in a day, and realistically, your portfolio won't be either.
 Depending on your medium of choice and quality/quantity of content, your portfolio may take some time to build.
 Be patient!
 The most important thing is that you are happy with the finished project.
 Select and reselect themes, add and remove projects, write and rewrite case studies and captions.
 Remember: be sure to show pieces that show versatility and creativity.
 Utilize images in your portfolio, whether they are pictures of the finished projects or screenshots of certain stages.

-- 1Add a biography.A bio doesn't have to be particularly long or detailed, but it should focus on your time within your respective industry, your passions, and your accomplishments.
+- 1A bio doesn't have to be particularly long or detailed, but it should focus on your time within your respective industry, your passions, and your accomplishments.
 Name one or two things you are most proud of, and what you'd like to achieve next..
 Always write with an upbeat, inviting tone of voice, and describe - don't brag! - how you were able to enrich the work of your previous employers or clients.
-Include a picture with your bio.Advertisement
+Include a picture with your bio.Add a biography.Advertisement

 - 4Test your website, then test it again.Advertisement